cbdso/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 <details>
 <summary><strong> Option 1: Pre-provisioned environment </strong></summary><p>
 An AWS CloudFormation stack should be automatically created for you.

-	<strong>PW Notes</strong>

-	UPdate steps here.
-	* No longer using eventengine
-	* stacks created will have diff names
-	* Note people can see everyone else's stack so they need to pick out their own

 1. Work with instructor(s) to ensure you have access to the training environment